By Mike Miller Updated November 27, 2024

 You can see the thousands of newly developed, empty canal front lots along the mainland side of the waterway.

-As reinforcement for the idea that the history of Florida is very young compared to many Florida cities, consider that I met Frank Stranahan's widow in 1969.
+As reinforcement for the idea that the history of Fort Lauderdale is very young compared to many other Florida cities, consider that I met Frank Stranahan's widow in 1969.

 As in much of south Florida, I-95 and the Florida Turnpike are jammed up during rush hours, and rush hours sometimes seem to last all day long.